artsy/eigen-artefacts/Emission/README.md

 failed to identify this call site.
 Make sure it is being used verbatim as `Relay.QL`
 ```

+### Deployment

+Currently deploying the emission example app to Testflight is done manually.

+On the other hand, our JS is deployed from master to our dev build on Testflight [via AppHub](https://github.com/artsy/emission/pull/263).

 ### Resources

 * React Native: